What Is Yum Woon Sen?

 VISUAL WALK THROUGH

 ★ Step 3.
-Dress the warm noodles first, before adding anything else.
+Mix the salad and make the dressing.
 This is What Makes the Difference.

 Yam Wun Sen ยำวุ้นเส้น Thai Glass Noodle Salad